 When people learn that I am a nurse, they often share their “dumb nurse” stories.
 I also hear that nurses are lazy.
 However, in many of those instances, the staffers being criticized aren’t nurses.
 Nurses usually sit down only to complete the reams of paperwork demanded by the health care system.
 Most nurses I know will neglect the paperwork to care for the patient.
 Unfortunately, these same nurses are often reprimanded by administration for the lack of documentation.

-The value of caregiving is at an all time low, whether it is at the bedside or caring for children at home.
+The value of caregiving is at an all-time low, whether it is at the bedside or caring for children at home.
 Somehow we perceive a person who passes other opportunities to care for another as weak or unmotivated.
+It’s no wonder that sometimes public often fails to respect nursing professionals by not recognizing their strengths, skills and abilities.

 Patients are in a hospital because they need 24-hour nursing care.
 As a result, nursing is one of the highest budgeted departments, and sadly, one of those most likely to suffer cutbacks.